PP5PK/DR_List_Manager/README.md

 ## Overview

-The Icom ID-51 and ID-52 handhelds accept a structured repeater/memory list that can be loaded via the **CS-51** / **CS-52** programming software. `DR_list_manager.sh` provides a fully interactive, menu-driven TUI (Text User Interface) to build and maintain that list directly in the terminal — no GUI tools required.
+The ICom ID-51 and ID-52 handhelds accept a structured repeater/memory list that can be loaded via the **CS-51** / **CS-52** programming software. `DR_list_manager.sh` provides a fully interactive, menu-driven TUI (Text User Interface) to build and maintain that list directly in the terminal — no GUI tools required.
 Entries are stored in a plain CSV file that can be exported and imported directly into the Icom programming software.

 ---